Orthopedic Residency

 Tanea is married to Edwards County States Attorney, Eric St Ledger, who is also an Albion native.
 They have four horses which are often treated as children.
 In her spare time, Tanea enjoys horseback riding, waterskiing/wakeboarding, snow skiing, camping, running and spending time with friends.

-Kate, a native of Sesser, IL, is an assistant professor in the Doctor of Physical Therapy program at the University of Evansville.
+Kate, a native of Sesser, IL, is an associate professor in the Doctor of Physical Therapy and PhD in Health Education programs at the University of Evansville.
 She received her Bachelor and Master of Physical Therapy degrees from the University of Evansville and her Doctor of Physical Therapy degree from Regis University in Denver, CO.
-She completed an orthopedic residency and is a board certified clinical specialist in orthopedics through the American Board of Physical Therapy Specialties.
-She is currently working on a PhD in Rehabilitation Sciences at the University of Kentucky, with a focus on injury prevention in athletes.
+She completed her PhD at the University of Kentucky, and her research interests include trunk stability in active women, fitness programming for individuals with disabilities, and empathy in future healthcare providers.

 Kate has additional certifications in the Functional Movement Screen, Hardstyle Kettlebell, Functional Dry Needling and strength and conditioning.
-She loves working with athletes that are preparing for an upcoming event or season, or struggling with chronic injuries.
+She loves working with athletes that are preparing for an upcoming event or season, women returning to fitness postpartum, and anyone struggling with chronic injuries.

 Craig was born and raised in Staunton, Illinois.
 He graduated from the University of Evansville with his Masters in Physical Therapy in 2007 and from the University of Southern Indiana in 2010 with his Masters in Health Administration.
 While at UE, Craig also played collegiate basketball.